GIVE MORE THAN WHAT THEY BEG

 We can only strengthen their belief in themselves if we show them our trust and belief that they can do it by themselves.

 The more we pity them, the more we let them stay in their miserable conditions.

 You give not because you expect to receive but because you love.

 Like the Good Samaritan, what he had given is the best out of his love and kindness without expecting any form of return.

-There are people who make friends because they have vested interest in you.
+Some people make friends because they have a vested interest in you.

-Do we want to partake on a Mission of God to mankind by giving our time, treasure and talents?
+Do we want to partake in a Mission of God to mankind by giving our time, treasure, and talents?

 Do we want to have that happy and fruitful relationship?

 Do we want to experience deeper peace of mind with God?

 It is not that we are giving our time to God and man but actually, we are seizing that time we spent in our favor to experience His immense and glorious presence.